Field Trips And Seminars

 In addition to hosting invited speakers to the Geology Department, students and faculty take time each semester to hear guest speakers at Chicago area universities or travel to regional and national geological conferences.
 More>

 Independent research projects and internships are available to motivated students.
 There are many different ways to participate in research.
 Independent projects may be arranged, or interested students can become involved in ongoing faculty investigations.
-Project work may be field-oriented, lab-oriented, or a combination.
-Recent examples include studies in global sea level change, geoarchaeology, Precambrian bedrock geology, groundwater hydrology and stream sedimentology.
-Over the past four years, the College has sponsored summer research opportunities that fund research with faculty and provide housing and salary for students.
-Students and faculty frequently have the opportunity to present their research and regional or national professional meetings.
+Project work may be field oriented, lab oriented, or a combination.
+Recent examples include studies in global sea level change, geoarchaeology, Precambrian bedrock geology, groundwater hydrology, and stream sedimentology.
+Over the past four years, the college has sponsored summer research opportunities that fund research with faculty and provide housing and salary for students.
+Students and faculty frequently have the opportunity to present their research at regional or national professional meetings.
 More>

 Internships are actual work experiences and valuable assets for students planning to become professional scientists.
 Each year the government and the private sector offer a number of limited term positions to Wheaton scholars.
 Wheaton College's own HNGR (Human Needs and Global Resources) program has given geology majors a chance to share their time and talent as interns among needy people worldwide.
 More>